Hives/hives.github.io/_posts/2019-02-19-precourse-weeks-2-and-3-learning-objectives-lambdas.md

 ---

-The final big topic I wanted to look at from the precourse weeks 2 and 3 [learning objectives][teachable.com] was lambdas.
-Shout out again to David Black's The Well-Grounded Rubyist.
+The final big topic I wanted to look at from the precourse weeks 2 and 3 learning objectives was lambdas.
+Shout out once again to David Black's The Well-Grounded Rubyist.

 ## Lambdas